 The Order Paper is an Assembly document prepared for each sitting day that lists the items of business that may be considered by the Assembly.

 Alberta high school and first-year university students hired to help Members during sittings of the Assembly.
-They deliver messages and materials to MLAs in the Chamber and to offices in the Legislature Building and the Edmonton Federal Building.
+They deliver messages and materials to MLAs in the Chamber and to offices in the Legislature Building and the Queen Elizabeth Il Building.

 A Legislature.
 Under our Constitution Canada’s Parliament consists of the Governor General (the monarch’s representative at the federal level) and two Houses: an appointed upper House, called the Senate, and an elected lower House, called the House of Commons.